 We employ a holistic-strengths based therapeutic approach that is informed by positive psychology principles.
-This approach focuses not on what’s wrong, but on the individual strengths each woman and girl possesses.
-We empower women and girls to identify their individual strengths, so as they can use and build what inner resources they already have, to transform their own lives.
+This approach focuses not on what’s wrong, but on the individual strengths each woman and child possesses.
+We empower women and children to identify their individual strengths tobuild what inner resources they already have and transform their own lives.

-This approach builds resilience, self-esteem, confidence and self-compassion; this approach enables the women and girls we work with to live lives free from fear and trauma.
+This approach builds resilience, self-esteem, confidence and self-compassion; this approach enables the women and children we work with to live lives free from fear and trauma.

 What is Trauma?

 The term trauma has been used in many contexts by many different people and has lost some of its essential meaning.

 For us, trauma refers to any event that is extremely upsetting such as rape, sexual abuse or a devastating natural disaster.
 A traumatic event overwhelms a person’s inner resources for dealing with the situation.
 Trauma is not limited to one’s experience of the traumatic event, but also includes the psychological aftermath that remains in the body, mind and heart and significantly reduces a woman or girl’s ability to live a fulfilling and meaningful life.